 The Participating University, KNUST assesses annually whether the project is a going concern and if it would continue in operation for the project period.
 In assessing going concern, the Participating University, KNUST considers if there is any intention to liquidate or curtail materially the scale of operations or if it is aware of any material uncertainties that may cast significant doubt on the project's ability to continue as a going concern.

-Also, the Participating University, KNUST takes into consideration if the Centre has the necessary resources to continue the project up to its completion.
+Also, the Participating University, KNUST takes into consideration if the Centre would have access to resources to continue the project up to its completion.
+There is the assurance that the project will be continued in the subsequent year.